US to set up quarantine facility in Kenya for Americans exposed to Ebola, WSJ reports

 Sign up now: Get ST's newsletters delivered to your inbox

-May 26 - The Trump administration is expected to deploy U.S. public health officers to Kenya to staff a potential quarantine facility there amid the Ebola outbreak in the Democratic Republic of Congo, the Wall Street Journal reported on Tuesday.
+WASHINGTON - The Trump administration is expected to deploy US public health officers to Kenya to staff a potential quarantine facility there amid the Ebola outbreak in the Democratic Republic of Congo, the Wall Street Journal reported on May 26.

 The White House and HHS did not immediately respond to Reuters’ requests for comment.